 New or departing employees?
 Our latest feature update lets you add and remove staff from your Payhawk solution in bulk across multiple entities.
-This feature is especially useful as your organization grows, helps keep insider threats down, and reduces administrative headaches.
+This feature is especially useful as your organisation grows, helps keep insider threats down, and reduces administrative headaches.

-Regardless of whether the employee leaves under positive or negative circumstances, having access to sensitive company information can leave your organization vulnerable to insider threats and data breaches.
+Regardless of whether the employee leaves under positive or negative circumstances, having access to sensitive company information can leave your organisation vulnerable to insider threats and data breaches.
 Whether buying personal items on a business card seconds after a contract termination or destroying financial documents, unfortunately, there’s always the potential that offboarded employees can sabotage your systems.

-It’s essential to have a strategy around departing employees, your spend management system, and company cards, as money and sensitive financial documents are involved.
+It’s essential to have a strategy around departing employees, your spend management system and company cards, as money and sensitive financial documents are involved.
 At Payhawk, we’ve made offboarding an employee from your corporate expense management software and auto-blocking their cards fast, simple, and done in just a few clicks.

 Mitigating risk is essential after an employee chooses to move on or has their contract terminated.
 That means prompt removal from all corporate systems across all of your entities as soon as possible.
 You should create and follow an offboarding checklist to ensure you remove all ex-employee access and take extra precautions to reduce data breaches and other unwanted risks.

 Here's a rundown of some of the best employee offboarding practices to wrap into your strategy or checklist and help reduce security vulnerabilities.